TheGap

 Territorial Voting

 From time to time, the talking heads on cable news and the people they interview claim that residents of U.S. territories, such as Puerto Rico, are not U.S. citizens because they can't vote in presidential elections.
 Citizenship and voting are separate things.
-There are many citizens who can't vote.
+There are millions of citizens who can't vote.

-Citizens of Puerto Rico have been U.S. citizens since 1917, when Congress voted for it, and President Wilson signed the legislation.
+Citizens of Puerto Rico have been U.S. citizens since 1917, when President Woodrow Wilson signed the Jones-Shafroth Act, giving Puerto Ricans U.S. statutory citizenship.
+Today, about 2.3 million Puerto Ricans are registered voters.
 However, the federal government does not conduct elections—states conduct elections.
 Since Puerto Rico is not a state, presidential elections are not held there.
 If Puerto Ricans move to a U.S. state, they are eligible to vote there.

 Government Regulations